Invarion/invarion-docs/docs/rapid-plan/integrated-mapping/accessing-integrated-mapping.md

 In [The Canvas](/docs/rapid-plan/the-canvas/) we covered how to start a new plan from different plan types, so in this section we will focus on aspects only relevant to integrated mapping.

-## To access the integrated mapping feature
+## To access the Integrated Mapping feature

 - Select the **New Plan Wizard** on the Welcome screen.
 - In **step 1** select a **Base Map** plan.